Locations:

 Allergy shots (allergen immunotherapy) help minimize allergic reactions.
 They work by exposing you repeatedly to very small amounts of allergens.
 People who choose this treatment for allergy relief typically get an injection each week over a period of several years.

-If you started receiving allergy shots before pregnancy and they help your symptoms, it’s safe to continue them, notes Dr. Zanotti.
+If you started receiving allergy shots before pregnancy and they help your symptoms, it’s usually safe to continue them, notes Dr. Zanotti.
 But pregnancy isn’t usually the right time to start up allergen immunotherapy treatment.

 “We don’t recommend starting allergy shots during your pregnancy because you don’t know what reaction you’ll have,” she continues.